CianOSull/A1P1_Tree/README.md

 4. public int my_find_node_at_level(T1 key);<br />
 This operation receives as an input a key, and returns the level were the node is located.

-Exercise: Implement the 4 methods in the class myBinarySearchTreeImpl.java usingrecursion.
+Exercise: Implement the 4 methods in the class myBinarySearchTreeImpl.java using recursion.
 Note that the methods that have a key as input, must use the advantages of binary search trees by exploring only the right subtree or the left subtree in case that the othersubtree can be discarded.
 Note: You can reuse any of the other 16 defined operations if you want.

 **Background**:<br />
 The Abstract Data Type (ADT) myBinarySearchTrees<T1, T2> allows to store nodes with the